rachelnwk/CTA-tracker/README.md

 # CTA-tracker
-Find the nearest bus stops on Northwestern's campus and track incoming buses!
-Data from the Chicago Transit Authority public API.
+Data from the Chicago Transit Authority public API and OSM files.